AWS Environments

 Define Environment Advanced Property Description

 Allow Nightly Builds Allows deployments for this environment to use nightly engine builds in addition to released engine versions.
-Also allows Kubernetes environments to use nightly StreamSets Kubernetes agent builds.
+Also allows Kubernetes environments to use nightly IBM StreamSets Kubernetes agent builds.

 Nightly builds are for testing features under development and should not be used in production systems.